blakeanneberg/hugo_blakeanneberg.com/content/posts/Civ_1_and_2.md

 I put Civ 1 and Civ 2 back on my surface pro.

-I dont know why, as I have Civ 1 on my Mac, but I just felt like I needed to play just one more turn.
+I don't know why, as I have Civ 1 on my Mac, but I just felt like I needed to play just one more turn.

-I dont know why I think about it so much.
-I remmember playing it on a computer in the basement and the music and soundtrack, and the history I was learning by playing each civ.
+I don't know why I think about it so much.
+I remember playing it on a computer in the basement and the music and soundtrack, and the history I was learning by playing each Civ.

-My main strategy is to just develop on one island or contenent and near the end when I have advanced tech I quickly take over the world.
+My main strategy is to just develop on one island or continent and near the end when I have advanced tech I quickly take over the world.
 Otherwise I love having a couple cities and then do a space victory.

 If there was one game I would play forever, it really might be Civ 1 or Civ 2.